 One of Madonna’s most striking singles in her back catalogue, Frozen was the ticket she needed to ride back to the helm of the Official Chart.
 All-in-all, Madge’s big freeze from Number 1 lasted 2884 days.
 Madonna’s current stint without a Number 1 has now surpassed that at a little over 12 years, but perhaps Madonna can pull a Cher…

 There was almost 26 years between Cher’s 1965 chart-topping debut I Got You Babe with her then husband Sonny Bono and the 1991 Number 1 The Shoop Shoop Song (It’s In His Kiss).
-Those 9376 days between both songs first reaching the top spot is the longest span between chart toppers ever logged by a female artist had ever waited for another Number 1...until Kate Bush came along, of course!
+Those 9376 days between both songs first reaching the top spot was the longest a female artist had ever waited for another Number 1...until Kate Bush came along, of course!

 A song’s usage in a movie was the reason for The Righteous Brothers’ first Number 1 for 25 years.
 In 1990, their rendition of Unchained Melody (a song that has been covered approximately 846,000 times) was used during key moments in blockbuster romance Ghost, a combination that still tugs on the heart strings as strong today as it did thirty years ago.